 The Housing Executive will produce an annual action plan upon publication of the strategy, as we wish for this strategy to be a living document.
-The actions identified to deliver the aims are outlined below.
-This strategy has been developed around three key aims.
+The actions identified to deliver the Aims are outlined below.
+The annual action plan will be developed over the life of the strategy with consideration to the views and experiences of our customers and in particular our Housing Community Network.

+This strategy has been developed around three key aims: